 Omnivorous and eats cacti, fruit, insects, and smaller lizards

 The collared peccary (Pecari tajacu) is also known as a javelina or musk hog with an adaptation allowing it to easily consume cacti and succulents.
 This species’ strong jaws and large canines allow it to easily consume tough plant matter and a few smaller meat sources.
 Another way this animal has adapted to survive in its harsh environment is by having a three-chambered stomach that breaks down cacti and similar plant matter more easily.
-Collared peccaries are an IUC species of Least Concern because of their large numbers and broad range.
+Collared peccaries are an IUCN species of Least Concern because of their large numbers and broad range.